kizunanocoin/docs/docs/integration-guides/key-management.md

 Wallet_ID: DB0711484E35A4C75230D898853A86BFAFE9F87FCE99C83A4C2668C39607DD4B
 ```

-In this example, the nano\_node's internal private-key management system contains two wallets, each with a different 256-bit seed.
+In this example, the kizunano_node's internal private-key management system contains two wallets, each with a different 256-bit seed.
 The first wallet has a single account and the second wallet has zero accounts.
 Account creation will be covered later.

 ---